ricardobusta/recipes/_recipes/en/feijoada.md

 Cut the sausages into 1cm disk slices.

 In a big pan, add olive oil.
 For 1 to 2 minutes, golden the onions, garlic and white part of the chive rings.
 After that, add the meat and bacon and cook until brown.
-Add the orange juice and the meat broth to the pan, and mix.
+Add the juice of 1 orange and the meat broth to the pan, and mix.
 Add the green chive, bayleaf and cachaça and let it cook until it has reduced a bit.

 Add the beans to the mixture, and slowly add the bean broth.
 Keep cooking until it reaches the desired consistency.
 Usually the broth is thick.